HankB/event-driven-HC-SR04/README.md

 Interrupt driven HC-SR04 measurement on a Raspberry Pi using C.

+See branch `interrupt` for progress on the interrupt driven version.

 ## Motivation

 Use an HC-SR04 to measure distance with a minimum of computer resources (targeted at a Pi 0).
 This argues for a compiled language that uses an interrupt to measure the return pulse time.
 (There are a lot of existing projects on Github that use Python and/or C/C++ and which poll for the return pulse, tieing up the single core available in the Pi 0,)